ovhlabs/sail/README.md

 sail networks range-add  Add an allocation range to a private network

-sail services logs           Fetch the logs of a service
+sail services logs            Fetch the logs of a service sail services domain attach   Attach a domain on the HTTP load balancer sail services domain detach   Detach a domain from the HTTP load balancer

 sail repositories add         Add a new docker repository sail repositories rm          Delete a repository